Family Magic Rafting Trip

 Designed by our family and field-tested by our own children, ROW's Family Magic rafting trips aren't just "family-friendly" but totally family-focused.
 What's our recipe?
 First, you can't go on these family rafting adventures if you don't bring a kid and we welcome kids as young as five.
 We bring an additional staff member, our signature "River Jester™", a specially trained guide who entertains children with nature hikes and games.

-The pace is adjusted with plenty of stops to play on the magical Salmon River beaches, explore Indian rock art and pioneer homesteads.
-The level of service we provide is unsurpassed and, when you arrive at camp, your tent is set up along with our kitchen and riverside dining room complete with tables and chairs.
-Each evening a special children's dinner is served prior to the gourmet adult meal.
-Then it's time for a campfire and evening stories before settling in under the star-studded sky. (*Note: In the rare case that we have less than 13 guests on a Family Magic trip, we do not have a cargo raft travel ahead, but instead travel as a group, arrive at camp together, and guests set up their own tents with the help of guides if desired.)
+The pace is adjusted with plenty of stops to play on the magical Salmon River beaches to explore Indigenous rock art and pioneer homesteads, cliff jump, swim and hike.
+From the moment you arrive at camp, everything is taken care of—your tent is ready, and the riverside dining area awaits with tables and chairs set for a relaxing evening.
+Kids enjoy their own special dinner before you’re treated to a gourmet meal under the open sky.
+As the day winds down, stories are shared beneath a canopy of stars, creating memories that will stay with you long after the trip ends. (*Note: In the rare case that we have less than 13 guests on a Family Magic trip, we do not have a cargo raft travel ahead, but instead travel as a group, arrive at camp together, and guests set up their own tents with the help of guides if desired.)

-In the morning, children wake up to a world of wonder, eager to play with new friends.
-Parents celebrate the undistracted time spent as a family, immersed in nature and the nurturing, secure atmosphere our guides create.
+Mornings bring wide-eyed wonder as kids leap into a new day of play and discovery with their river friends.
+For parents, it’s a rare chance to unplug, connect deeply, and savor uninterrupted time together in a joyful space crafted by expert guides.
 All these ingredients join together to create the perfect recipe for our Family Magic rafting trips that set the high watermark for meaningful, educational, and inspiring family vacations that make smiles stretch from ear to ear.
-All this takes place on Idaho's Salmon River, with warm water and sand beaches as big as a baseball diamond.
-As the pioneers of family rafting trips, we have been dialling in the details since 1979, you can trust your family's whitewater vacation to us.
+All this takes place on Idaho's Salmon River, with warm water and sandy beaches as big as a baseball diamond.
+With over 30 years of experience leading family rafting adventures, we’ve perfected every detail to deliver a trip that’s comfortable, seamless, and unforgettable.
+When it comes to your family’s whitewater vacation, you’re in expert hands

 To learn more about how we thoughtfully craft our family trips, read A Message to Mother's from ROW Founder Betsy Bowen!